neoforged/Documentation/docs/concepts/lifecycle.md

 Common Setup
 ------------

-`FMLCommonSetupEvent` is for actions that are common to both physical client and server, such as registering [capabilities][capabilities].
+`FMLCommonSetupEvent` is for actions that are common to both physical client and server.
+This event is fired for multiple mods in parallel, so be careful.
+You can use `event.enqueueWork(() -> /* do something */)` to run code that is not thread-safe.

 Sided Setup
 -----------